Starbucks Plans Store Closures, 900 Job Cuts In $1 Bln Restructuring

 In a filing with the U.S. Securities and Exchange Commission, the company said it estimates the $1 billion restructuring to be related to the store closures, support organization transformation, and other restructuring activities, with 90% of the expenses attributable to the North America business.

-In a letter to shareholders, Chairman and Chief Executive Officer Brian Niccol said the overall company-operated count in North America will decline by about 1% in fiscal year 2025 after accounting for both openings and closures.
+In a letter to all North America Partners, Chairman and Chief Executive Officer Brian Niccol said the overall company-operated count in North America will decline by about 1% in fiscal year 2025 after accounting for both openings and closures.

 The company plans to end the fiscal year with nearly 18,300 total Starbucks locations, company operated and licensed, across the U.S. and Canada.